NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

         - [Filming in the Desert Tips](https://desert.nyuadim.com/2021/11/01/filming-in-the-desert-tips/)
             - Cameras / phones can overheat when filming in the sun
             - Getting proper exposure can be difficult - strong sunlight makes it easy to be overexposed

-- Sensors introduction (time permitting)
-    - What do you want to sense?

 - Form final project groups
     - Refine project ideas
     - Update [Desert Media Art Project Spreadsheet](https://docs.google.com/spreadsheets/d/1iJNpbhqkyNb6HogYLb8mV5AxyQxO05a-2gKaVRbXwR4/edit?usp=sharing) (sign in with NYU account to edit)

+- Sensors
+    - What do you want to sense?

 ## Week 8.2